 Riparian Noxious Weed Specialist

-Frances Lucero manages the progam's cooperative knotweed and riparian restoration projects throughout King County.
-She is currently managing or partnering on projects on the Middle Fork, South Fork and North Fork Snoqualmie, Green, Cedar, Raging, and South Fork Skykomish Rivers, and Soos and Issaquah Creeks, as well as a variety of smaller projects and partnerships elsewhere in the county.
-Because knotweed is too widespread for county-wide control and is not a regulated weed in King County, these projects are cooperative, voluntary partnerships between public and private landowners and non-profit organizations and are primarily funded through external grants.
+Justin Bush manages the program’s cooperative riparian noxious weed control and restoration projects throughout King County.
+He is currently managing or partnering on riparian weed control projects on the Upper Snoqualmie River including the Middle and South Forks, Green River/Soos Creek, Duwamish River, Cedar River, and South Fork Skykomish River, as well as a variety of smaller projects and partnerships elsewhere in the county.
+Because some riparian noxious weeds such as knotweed are too widespread for county-wide control and are generally not regulated weeds in King County, these projects are cooperative, voluntary partnerships between public and private landowners and non-profit organizations.
+These projects are funded in part through external grants and agreements.

 King County Noxious Weed Control Program